-Following, in alphabetical order, is the list of invited delegates that attended either or both of the Home Birth Consensus Summits.
+Following, in alphabetical order, is the list of invited delegates that attended one or more Home Birth Summits (2011, 2013, 2014).
 They bring a diverse array of experience and a variety of perspectives on the topic of home birth.
 The one thing that they all have in common is a passion for quality in maternity care and a commitment to working together to improve safety for women and babies across birth sites.

 Delegates are those who are in positions to inform and influence a change process, and/or commit to measurable steps within their stakeholder groups.
 The delegates do not represent any organization but rather attend as individuals.
 Many of the attendees wear more than one hat in their personal and professional lives and therefore may represent more than one stakeholder perspective.

 Professor Adams’ scholarly efforts focus on normal birth.
 Her adherence to feminist theory as it relates to birth was influenced while studying at the Frontier School of Midwifery and Family Nursing, Case Western Reserve University and Texas Woman’s University, Denton.
 She is particularly interested in determining the connection between beliefs related to birth, birth practice and birth outcomes.
 She has studied the beliefs of intrapartum nurses related to birth and is currently collecting data on health care personnel’s beliefs related to skin-to-skin care in the operating room.
 Living in a state that restricts midwifery practice, Dr. Adams is conducting a qualitative study to listen to the voices of women who choose homebirth over hospital birth.